0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-And in 2020, after a few false starts I found rust.
+in 2020, after a few false starts I found rust.

 And I have great news, Rust is more functional than I realised until recently.

 The functional ML roots of the language, Graydon's first Rust compiler was written in OCaml, shine through, influencing it right from the start.

-- [ ] seed this earlier by talking about how great ML languages are It's not "C++ but better".
-It's Haskell standing on Lisp's shoulders hiding in C's overcoat to sneak into the popular language's party.
+It's not "C++ but better".

+It's Haskell standing on Lisp's shoulders, hiding in C's coat to sneak into _PRDCTN_.
+(The fancy nightclub where all the popular language's hang out)

-Let's see some code.
+Let's look at how Rust can manage side effects

 ---